|

 role of the constraint.
 But what we

-haven’t done yet is learn how to focus
+haven’t done yet is learn how to focus on

-problem.
-It is insufficient to
+solution to the problem.
+It is

-means to do our best locally for the system as a whole.
+know what it means to do our best locally for the system as a whole.
 And as we have already learnt, “The key to

 know what to do locally is the realization of the role the system constraints

 are playing (8).”
-It is an absence of knowledge of a
+It is an absence of knowledge of a focusing system that hampers us at

-We will examine how to focus on the constraints in the next page on
+present from implementing a systemic/global optimum approach.
+We will examine how to focus on the

-the process of change.
+constraints in the next page on the process of change.

 In fact, once we know the role of the constraints,